-The older student's interest changes from listening to stories and gathering information to finding the relationships between the facts and understanding the implications of the stories.
+The older student's interest changes from listening to stories and gathering information to finding and organizing the relationships between the facts, and understanding the implications of the stories.
 Instead of doing projects to illustrate the stories, the older student works to understand relationships and order within and among the stories.
 Older students move from coloring pages and model-making to mapping the changes in political boundaries, to creating timelines to show chronological order and relationships among events, to writing outlines to order and correlate the information told in stories, to reading at a more advanced and sophisticated level.

 Expect your older student to work more independently.
 So, for example, you read aloud to younger students, but ask older students to read on their own (or have them read aloud to younger siblings).
 With younger students, discuss the "Questions for Review" found in each chapter of the Activity Book; with older students, ask for written responses (and to make this easy, you can get the questions already typed out, with space for the student to write a response in our Review Questions Worksheets; the suggested responses are in the Activity Book).
 Assign age-appropriate supplementary reading according to the intermediate student's interests and abilities.

 The Story of the World Activity Books include some instruction about Multilevel Teaching.

 "The Story of the World series is intended for children in grades 1–4, but is often used by older students:

 - Volume 1 is written primarily for grades 1–4 ;